plone/training/docs/mastering-plone/features.md

 Image

-: Like file but png, jpeg or other image types.
+: Like file but PNG, JPEG or other image types.
   The Image content type has an image field.
   Values of the image field are saved in multiple scales to be accessible easily when rendering.